anderson-andrews/JavaScript-Framework-Samples/README.md

 The framework also has the ability to store data from JSON instructions in localStorage or sessionStorage depending on the JSON instructions.

-In addition to building elements and storing data the JSON is used link elements using multiple observer groups.
+In addition to building elements and storing data the JSON is used to link elements using multiple observer groups.
 When a particular action is performed on an active DOM element it triggers a list of actions.
 The actions can be action calls(specialized functions) or announce(__announce__).
 Announce tells all of the observing elements within an observer that an action has been performed.